An organism that lives on the outer surface of another organism, its host, and which does not contribute to the survival of the host.

 Depending upon the parasite(s), the following may be observed:

-- Intense itching with intermittent or persistent scratching.
+- An intense itching with intermittent or persistent scratching.

 - May see light tan, brown, or reddish color “dots” on skin or the presence of silvery colored nits attached to hair shafts.